jeftegoes/AwsOverview/Compute/Amazon EC2.md

   - Anything you can think of.
 - The **EC2 User Data** Script runs with the **root user**.

-# 4. EC2 Instance Types - Overview
+# 4. EC2 Instance Types

 - You can use different types of EC2 instances that are optimised for different use cases (https://aws.amazon.com/ec2/instance-types/).
 - AWS has the following naming convention: